MENU

 Responsibilities

-Supervisors are responsible to submit compensation-related approvals and documentation that are within their control in a timely manner.
+Supervisors are responsible for submitting compensation-related approvals and documentation that are within their control in a timely manner.
 They are also responsible for ensuring that non-exempt employees are paid for all hours worked and that overtime is assigned and worked only in accordance with this policy.

 The Office of Human Resources is responsible for implementing and monitoring the compensation program and ensuring that employees are compensated in accordance with this policy.
 It is responsible for reviewing and approving changes in compensation as appropriate and for resolving or coordinating resolution of any discrepancies or payment issues that may occur.